47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-During resolution your program is type checked, including additional data flow management such as smart casts, kotlin contracts, generic constraints, ...
+During resolution the code is type checked, including additional data flow management such as smart casts, kotlin contracts, generic constraints, ...

-If the compiler reaches this point than your program will successfully finish after code gen.
+If the compiler reaches this point then the code will move to code generation.

 ---